Neurofeedback training has been used by hundreds of clinicians to help thousands of children on the autistic spectrum.

 • Heightened awareness of feelings and emotions

-With medication, and even supplements, benefits usually disappear when the treatment is stopped.
+With medication and even supplements, benefits usually disappear when the treatment is stopped.

 Improvements resulting from neurofeedback extend beyond the training period, yielding sustainable outcomes.
 For long-lasting change to occur, the brain must learn healthier patterns.
 Once the new brain pattern has been learned through neurofeedback training, the individual tends not to forget (we don’t usually forget how to ride a bike once that skill has been well learned).